-Salaries and Wages - Employees - (701) - Pursuant to Audit Finding No. 6, the company has one part-time employee that serves as the office manager.
-She works 15 hours a week and at a weekly salary of \$150.
+1. Salaries and Wages - Employees - (701) - Pursuant to Audit Finding No. 6, the company has one part-time employee that serves as the office manager.
+She works 15 hours a week at a weekly salary of \$150.
 Her duties include maintaining the accounts payable and receivable ledgers, billing and collecting for rental and utility operations, paying vendors, customer contact and the overall management of the company's day to day activities.
-In accordance with Audit Finding No. 6, staff has estimated that 50 percent of her time is spent performing duties for the utility.
-Therefore, staff has allocated \$75 (\$150 x 50%) per week or \$3,900 (\$75 X 52 weeks) for the office manager's salary.
-Staff's recommended salaries and wages - employees is \$3,900.
+In accordance with Audit Finding No. 6, we estimate that 50 percent of her time is spent performing duties for the utility.
+Therefore, we have allocated \$75 (\$150 x 50%) per week or \$3,900 for the year (\$75 X 52 weeks) for the office manager's salary.

-Sludge Removal Expense - (711) - The utility needs to regularly pump out and dispose of excess sludge.
+2. Sludge Removal Expense -(711) - The utility needs to regularly pump out and dispose of excess sludge.
 The company has entered into a contract with U.S. Water Services Corporation (US Water), a management company, to coordinate sludge hauling activities.
 The contract states that Vantage is responsible for all costs.
 The company provided invoices from US Water indicating it paid \$17,716 for the removal of 80,000 gallons of sludge for the test year.
-Staff considers the \$17,716 for sludge removal to be reasonable and has made an adjustment to this account.
-Staff's recommended sludge removal expense is \$17,716.
+We find the \$17,716 expense for sludge removal to be reasonable and have made an appropriate adjustment to this account to reflect this expense.

-Purchased Power - (715) - The utility provided invoices that indicated purchased power for the test year was \$9,516.
-Staff believes that \$9,516 is reasonable for purchased power and has made an adjustment to increase this account.
-Staff's recommended purchase power expense is \$9,516.
+3. Purchased Power - (715) - The utility provided invoices that indicated purchased power for the test year was 9,516.
+We find that 9,516 is reasonable for purchased power and have made an adjustment to increase this account to reflect the appropriate purchased power expense.

-Chemicals - (718) - US Water is contracted to coordinate the delivery of chemicals to the wastewater treatment plant.
+4. Chemicals - (718) - US Water is contracted to coordinate the delivery of chemicals to the wastewater treatment plant.
 The company is responsible for the cost of the chemicals.
 As invoiced by US Water, the company paid \$2,856 for the purchase of 1,656 gallons of liquid chlorine during the test period.
-Staff considers the \$2,856 for chemicals to be reasonable and has increased this account.
-The company paid \$261 during the test year for chemicals used to clear vegetation around the wastewater facilities.
-Staff believes this amount is reasonable and has increased this account by \$261.
-Staff's total adjustment to this account is an increase of \$3,117.
-Staff's recommended chemical expense is \$3,117.
+Also, the company paid \$261 during the test year for chemicals used to clear vegetation around the wastewater facilities.
+We find both these expenses to be reasonable and have increased this account by \$3,117 (\$2,856 + \$261 = \$3,117).

-Materials and Supplies - (720) - The company provided invoices indicating it spent \$767 for parts and supplies to maintain or operate the wastewater system during the test year.
-Staff considers the \$767 spent on parts and supplies to be reasonable and has increased this account by this amount.
-Staff's recommended materials and supplies is \$767.
+5. Materials and Supplies - (720) - The company provided invoices indicating it spent 767 for parts and supplies to maintain or operate the wastewater system during the test year.

+The \$767 spent on parts and supplies appears to be reasonable, and we have increased this account by this amount.

-Contractual Services - Billing - (730) - Staff is recommending the utility's rate structure be changed to a BFC and gallonage charge rate structure.
-In order to implement the rate structure, the utility will need the billing data from the Okeechobee Utility Authority (OUA).
+6. Contractual Services - Billing - (730) - Because we are changing the utility's rate structure to a BFC and gallonage charge rate structure, the utility will need the billing data from the Okeechobee Utility Authority (OUA).
 The OUA has agreed to provide the billing information to Vantage at a cost of \$30 per month.
-Therefore, staff has increased this account by \$360 to reflect the annual cost for billing.
-Staff's recommended contractual services - billing is \$360.
+Therefore, we have increased this account by \$360 to reflect the annual cost for billing.

-Contractual Services - Professional - (731) - The company paid U.S. Water \$1,433 for analyzing and preparing financial data for submission to the corporate accountant for completion of the annual report as well as for preparing the utility's regulatory assessment fee form.
-Staff believes the amount paid is reasonable.
+7. Contractual Services - Professional - (731) - The company paid U.S. Water \$1,433 for analyzing and preparing financial data for submission to the corporate accountant for completion of the annual report as well as for preparing the utility's regulatory assessment fee form.
+We find this amount to be reasonable.
 Further, the company paid the corporate accountant \$2,950 for the completion and filing of its federal tax return, annual report and corporate intangible tax return.
-In accordance with Audit Finding No. 6, staff allocated 50% or \$1,475 of this cost to the utility.
-Staff has increased this account by \$2,908.
-Staff's recommended contractual services - professional is \$2,908.
+In accordance with Audit Finding No. 6, we allocate 50% or \$1,475 of this cost to the utility.
+Therefore, we have increased this account by \$2,908 (\$1,433 + \$1,475 = \$2,908).